Page Container

 Click and drop the Page Container Widget onto the Frame page.
 This will serve as the dynamic content area where the pages (Home, About, etc.) will be displayed based on user navigation.

-Step 4: Add Rules for Navigation
+Step 4: Add Rules for Navigation (or use the Navigation widget)

 Add Navigation Rules for the Navbar: